mic0331/eurostatV2/README.md

 5. Navigate to `http://localhost:3030/`

-6. The api can be access at `http://localhost:3030/api/v1/eurostat/basic/country/BE` where the final parameter can be changed according to the country of interest.
+6. The api can be access at `http://localhost:3030/api/v1/ratio`.

 7. [OPTIONAL] During the devlopment phase of this project, `browsersync` has been used in order to have immediate feedback on the screen when a code modication was made.
 To run the project in development mode, simply run :